canonical/netplan/doc/examples.md

 DHCP can be used to receive one of the IP addresses for the interface.
 In this case, the default route for that address will be automatically configured with a `metric` value of 100.

-# How to use Network Manager as a renderer
+# How to use NetworkManager as a renderer

-Netplan supports both networkd and Network Manager as backends.
-You can specify which network backend should be used to configure particular devices by using the `renderer` key.
-You can also delegate all configuration of the network to Network Manager itself by specifying only the `renderer` key:
+Netplan supports both `networkd` and NetworkManager as back ends.
+You can specify which network back end should be used to configure particular devices by using the `renderer` key.
+You can also delegate all configuration of the network to NetworkManager itself by specifying only the `renderer` key:

 ```yaml
 network: